chaypaterson/raycaster/README.md

     cc pixel.c -c -o pixel.a
     cc raycast.c -c -o raycast.a
-    cc pixel.a raycast.a render.c -o renderer
+    cc pixel.a raycast.a render.c -o renderer -lm

 Running `./renderer` with no arguments then produces a series of PPM images in binary format.
 This stack of PPM images can then be converted to a video with